 Teaching Certification and Salaries in BC

-To teach in a public school in BC, you will need a teaching certificate issued by the BC Ministry of Education, Teacher Regulation Branch (TRB).
-The TRB assesses applicants for certification, evaluates teacher education programs, issues teaching certificates, and enforces standards for certificate holders.
+To teach in a public school in BC, you will need a teaching certificate issued by the BC Ministry of Education.
+The Ministry of Education assesses applicants for certification, evaluates teacher education programs, issues teaching certificates, and enforces standards for certificate holders.

 Upgrading your TQS salary category